Prakhar077/Task_Management_App/README.md

 Data Management: React Query for fetching/mutating operations with auto caching and re-fetching.

 User Experience: Tailwind CSS for quick styling, status/priority filtering, and responsive UI design.

+[Note - The Frontend is not that enticing and visually appealing , as my approach was, a quality backend , if required i can make the frontend much better as compared to the existing one.
+Please let me know if you require it .]

 ????
 Admin Credentials
 --